Joseph Matino

 Store Configuration Files Outside Web Root

 Place your PHP configuration files outside of the web root directory.
 This prevents them from being directly accessible via the web.
-For example, if your web root is /var/www/html
+For example, if your web root is /var/www/html, you can place configuration files in /var/www/config.

 Encrypt Sensitive Data